 Interim communications between the PAs or Technical Consultant and the Evaluation contractors may be held if the EA believes it is in the best interest of the evaluation (to answer questions, clarify data, etc.), but only with the attendance of the Evaluation Administrator, or if by email, with cc to Evaluation Administrator.
 These communications are encouraged where the evaluation will benefit, but at the instigation of the Evaluation Administrator.

 The EEB Evaluation Administrator may continue to consult with the EEB Evaluation Committee or Companies or others for administrative purposes, including issues regarding data requests.
+In addition, the Evaluation Administrator or Evaluation Contractors will communicate with the Program Administrator for review of particular customer-facing materials prepared for the evaluation, including survey solicitation postcards or letters with Company logos, or other limited documents.
+In addition, notice and summary of surveys will be provided to the Program Administrators so the customer survey departments can be notified.
+Comments be accommodated that affect the independence of the evaluation are not incorporated.

 Contractors may communicate directly with Program Administrators on issues related to data requests and associated follow-up questions.
 The Evaluation Administrator will be copied on these emails and will attend any data-associated phone meetings.